Mar 7, 2024 | Walking Tour

 International Reaction

-Externally, the Western world, especially the United States, vehemently opposed the construction of the Berlin Wall.
-President John F. Kennedy famously declared his support for the people of Berlin, emphasizing the fundamental rights of freedom and mobility.
-The United States saw the wall as a physical manifestation of the Iron Curtain and a symbol of Soviet oppression.
+The Western world, particularly the United States, strongly condemned the Berlin Wall construction from outside its borders.
+President John F. Kennedy proclaimed his backing for the Berlin people by affirming their basic human rights of both freedom and movement.
+The United States interpreted the wall as a real embodiment of Soviet oppression which became synonymous with the Iron Curtain.

 The Soviet Stance on the Wall’s Purpose